Tlf/tlf/doc/README_QTC.txt

 This site contains many "meta" information:
-* at right of the QTC callsing field, Tlf shows the QTC info of current stations: how many QTC has it on the current band; when the station not send or received yet any QTC on the current band, there is this value: "0Q on 10".
-If you are on 40m, and station has 1 or more QTC, there is some like this: "5Q on 40"
+* at right of the QTC callsing field, Tlf shows the QTC info of current stations: how many QTC has it; if the callsign field in main window is empty, the last callsign will be pivked up.
+  When the station not send or received yet any QTC, there will be this value: "Received 0 QTC", or "Sent 0 QTC".
+If you had changed any QTC with station, the message is "Received 3 QTC", or "Sent 5 QTC".
 * if you type the number of QSO in the QTC block in RECV mode, Tlf will shows its number at the begin of every line; if the station indicates that it will send to you 6 QSO, and you type